CopernicaMarketingSoftware/Documentation/Mailerq/4.2/json-messages.md

 By default, MailerQ throws away the mime data to make room in the JSON object and in the message store.
 The result queues only hold the meta data for each sent message, but not the full mime data.
-If you do not want the message data to be removed, you can tell so by adding the "keepmime" option:
+If you do not want the message data to be removed, you can indicate this by adding the "keepmime" option:

 ````json
 {